sebastienrousseau/sebastienrousseau.github.io/_posts/terms.md

 cname: "sebastienrousseau.com"
 copyright: "© Copyright 2023 - Sebastien Rousseau.
 All rights reserved."
 date: "Oct 01, 2023"
-description: "This Terms of Use page provides the rules for using https://sebastienrousseau.com."
+description: "By accessing this website, you acknowledge and agree to be bound by these Terms and Conditions of Use and all applicable laws and regulations."
 format-detection: "telephone=no"
 form-id: ""
 hreflang: "en"